ppy/osu-wiki/wiki/Tournaments/UKCC/9/en.md

 - All staff (apart from the hosts, mappool selectors and referees) are allowed to participate in the tournament.
 - All players are to treat staff and other participants with a high level of respect.
 Any kind of mistreatment on the Discord server or during matches (this includes homophobia, racism, and toxicity) will result in a **ban** and the offending player will be **blacklisted** from participating in future UKCC tournaments.
 - ***Where rules do not prevail, common sense shall.
 The administration has explicit discretion to apply their judgement on this as they see fit.***
 - Players are **required** to join the public Discord server so that they are contactable by other players and staff.
-If a player can't be contacted or is not responding to messages through Discord, in-game messages, or forum PMs, contact the staff.
+If a player cannot be contacted or is not responding to messages through Discord, in-game messages, or forum PMs, contact the staff.
 - Mappools are to be released the Monday before a stage is due to happen.

 ### Reschedules